Paul Wylie: Health

 While exercising with friends on April 21, 2015, Wylie collapsed and was unresponsive.
 One of the friends he was training with, Billy Griggs, was certified in CPR and immediately began chest compressions until medical attention arrived on scene.
 Paramedics administered a defibrillator but were unsuccessful in resuscitating Wylie.
 After first responders injected his heart with epinephrine, Wylie's heart started again.
 He was immediately transferred to Charlotte, North Carolina hospital where doctors diagnosed him as having suffered a sudden cardiac arrest.
-Wylie was put into a medically induced coma and began a treatment known as therapeutic hypothermia in order to cool his brain and body to 90 degrees in order to reduce any possible brain damage.
+Wylie was put into a medically induced coma and began a treatment known as therapeutic hypothermia, to cool his brain and body to 90 degrees and reduce any possible brain damage.

 After two days, Wylie woke up from his coma and was released from the hospital nine days later.
 He has made a full recovery but continues to wear an implantable cardioverter-defibrillator pacemaker.
 He had no symptoms of heart disease except for experiencing a few dizzy spells a few days before the incident.
 Doctors gave Wylie a clean bill of health, saying he had no heart or brain damage.